-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- tremors; or
+- severe or continued vomiting;

 Common side effects may include:

-- headache, lightheadedness, or dizziness.
+- sweating; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
-You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about theophylline?